D3V-D/RoutER/README.md

 # RoutER
 Leverages API data to provide the quickest routes to nearby disaster relief shelters, hospitals, and other important locations.
+Plan to publish to App Store and Google Play.

 # APIS/TOOLS
 - FEMA API